Yangobears/designgarden/docs/OpenTable/Design reviews for trust.md

 !!!
 Question "How usable and useful is the feature?"

-    === "Feature Adoption"
-        - How many diners are engaged with the community?
-        - How long does it take for diners to use the features?
-    === "Feature Engagement"
-        -  How frequent do diners engage with the features?
-        -  How long much time do diners spend on each feature?
     === "Task Success Rate and Completion Time"
     	- View other diners' rating and comments on a restaurant.
     	- Book reservation from diner profiles, collections and recommendations.
     	- Manage diner profiles, reviews and restaurant collections.
     	- Search, discover and connect with other diners.
     	- Collaborate on collections.
+    === "Feature Adoption"
+        - Number of diners adopting each feature.
+        - Time for diners to adopt each feature.
+    === "Feature Engagement"
+        -  Frequency of use with each feature.
+        -  Duration of use with each feature.

 ### Business perspective

 !!!
 Example "How does the feature adoption affect the business?"
-	=== "User acquisition"
-		- Are adopted diners invite more people to the platform?
-		- How long does it take for new users to build their network?
+=== "User acquisition" - Are adopted diners invite more people to the platform? - How long does it take for new users to build their network?
-	=== "Revenue"
-		- Are adopted diners making more reservations?
-		- Are adopted diners booking tables with more seats?
+=== "Revenue" - Are adopted diners making more reservations? - Are adopted diners booking tables with more seats?
-	=== "Customer Satisfaction"
-		- Are Net Promoter Score higher with the new feature?
-		- Are Customer lifetime value higher with the new feature?
+=== "Customer Satisfaction" - Are Net Promoter Score higher with the new feature? - Are Customer lifetime value higher with the new feature?

 ### Long term visions

 !!! tip "What does success mean in the long run?"
 If we see positive results with the release, it opens up discussion on new product lines and business opportunities in the future, led by the community.
 For example, we can envision creating diner-generated promotional content for restaurants, or organizing social dining experiences that are open to the community.

 ## 💡 Key Learnings